Carter Heyward

 Isabel Carter Heyward (born 1945) is an American feminist theologian and priest in the Episcopal Church, the province of the worldwide Anglican Communion in the United States.
 In 1974, she was one of the Philadelphia Eleven, eleven women whose ordinations eventually paved the way for the recognition of women as priests in the Episcopal Church in 1976.

 Early life

 Heyward was born on August 22, 1945, in Charlotte, North Carolina.
-She grew up in Hendersonville, North Carolina.
 She graduated from East Mecklenburg High School in 1963.
+She was presented to society as a debutante at the Charlotte Debutante Ball in 1964.

 Academic career

 Heyward holds the degree of Bachelor of Arts from Randolph-Macon Woman's College (now Randolph College) in Lynchburg, Virginia, the degree of Master of Arts in the comparative study of religion from Columbia University, and that of Master of Divinity in religion and psychiatry from Union Theological Seminary.
 She was awarded a Doctor of Philosophy degree in systematic theology in 1980 for her work on redemption in the thought of two early Christian thinkers.
 She taught at Episcopal Divinity School in Cambridge, Massachusetts, from 1975, and was Howard Chandler Robbins Professor of Theology there until she retired in 2006.
 The inaugural Carter Heyward Scholars Lecture was given at the college in her honor in October 2006.
 She received the Distinguished Alumni/ae Award from Union Theological Seminary in 1998.